Skip to content

 Queen Victoria Park (The Green)

-Originally the porch belonged to a Dutch trader who lived around the corner on Percy Park Road and built an octagonal lookout house so he could observe ships entering hte harbour.
+Originally the porch belonged to a Dutch trader who lived around the corner on Percy Park Road and built an octagonal lookout house so he could observe ships entering the harbour.
 This doorway was felt too large and grand for that street so it was moved here, brick by brick, to a more prominent position in the centre of the village.
-It features Flemish bond brickwork and it’s a really fabulous piece of one of the finest doorways on this wonderful stretch of housing surrounding the Green.
+It features Flemish bond brickwork and it’s a really fabulous piece and one of the finest doorways on this wonderful stretch of housing surrounding the Green.

 Next to the King’s School entrance we have the plaque honouring Garibaldi’s stay in Tynemouth.

-Almost every sizeable town in the Commonwealth has or had a Queen Victoria statue and we have our own life-size bronze statue in Tynemouth.
+Almost every sizeable town in the Commonwealth has or had a Queen Victoria statue and we too have our own life-size bronze statue in Tynemouth.
 She has recently been cleaned and given a new coating.
 She actually had a number of parts stolen many years ago, including her crown, sceptre and two figurine representing justice and peace on either side of her throne.

 The statue was built by public subscription to the tune of £1,000 and was the second cast from the mould of the statue that was destined for Delhi, and which still sits in a corner of Delhi Art College today.
 The sturdy portland stone plinth is inscribed with the words: